Benefits vs. Drawbacks

 Drawbacks included with Static Targets

 Although static targets are extremely reliable products, there comes along some negative aspects when it comes to using static targets in your everyday surveying.
 For one, static targets do not hold up well in extreme cases of weather.
 Due to the way static targets work, they need to have a static charge with the surface it’s on for it to stick and work.
 Any interference with the static charge and the targets may become unusable for the time being.
 Ideally, static targets should be used in an indoor application for better stability, however they can still be used outside depending on the environment they are placed in.
-Another negative commonly found within static targets is that they are a little less accurate than the reference spheres.
-Although the accuracy difference is not drastic, in some cases it may make a difference.

 How do you apply static targets?
 It’s as easy as 123!
 Receive, peel and apply